 COVID-19 has impacted almost every facet of life, causing unexpected financial strain for people worldwide.
-Among stressors like job furloughs and layoffs, many consumers are wondering how they’ll pay recurring bills like insurance payments.
+Among stressors like job furloughs and layoffs, many consumers are wondering how they will pay recurring bills like insurance payments.

-Here’s more information on how COVID-19 might impact your home insurance and auto insurance needs and rights.
+Although the pandemic has been happening for over a year, COVID-19 might still be impacting your home insurance and auto insurance needs and rights.

 How COVID-19 is impacting homeowners insurance